Dyne Therapeutics (NASDAQ:DYN) Shares Gap Up to $11.60

-Dyne Therapeutics, Inc. (NASDAQ:DYN – Get Rating)’s share price gapped up prior to trading on Monday .
+Dyne Therapeutics, Inc. (NASDAQ:DYN – Get Rating) shares gapped up prior to trading on Monday .
 The stock had previously closed at $11.60, but opened at $13.19.
-Dyne Therapeutics shares last traded at $12.65, with a volume of 58,315 shares changing hands.
+Dyne Therapeutics shares last traded at $12.65, with a volume of 58,315 shares.

 Analyst Upgrades and Downgrades

-Several equities analysts recently weighed in on the company.
-JPMorgan Chase & Co. dropped their price objective on Dyne Therapeutics from $24.00 to $18.00 in a research note on Tuesday, November 29th.
-Raymond James raised shares of Dyne Therapeutics from an “outperform” rating to a “strong-buy” rating and upped their price objective for the company from $16.00 to $27.00 in a research note on Monday.
-Oppenheimer started coverage on shares of Dyne Therapeutics in a research report on Tuesday, February 14th.
-They issued an “outperform” rating and a $34.00 target price on the stock.
-Finally, Guggenheim assumed coverage on Dyne Therapeutics in a research report on Thursday, January 26th.
-They set a “buy” rating and a $33.00 price target for the company.
-One equities research analyst has rated the stock with a sell rating, five have assigned a buy rating and one has issued a strong buy rating to the company’s stock.
-Based on data from MarketBeat, the stock presently has a consensus rating of “Moderate Buy” and a consensus target price of $25.86.
+DYN has been the topic of a number of research analyst reports.
+Raymond James upgraded Dyne Therapeutics from an “outperform” rating to a “strong-buy” rating and lifted their target price for the company from $16.00 to $27.00 in a report on Monday.
+JPMorgan Chase & Co. decreased their price objective on shares of Dyne Therapeutics from $24.00 to $18.00 in a research note on Tuesday, November 29th.
+Oppenheimer began coverage on shares of Dyne Therapeutics in a research report on Tuesday, February 14th.
+They set an “outperform” rating and a $34.00 price target for the company.
+Finally, Guggenheim initiated coverage on Dyne Therapeutics in a research report on Thursday, January 26th.
+They issued a “buy” rating and a $33.00 price objective on the stock.
+One analyst has rated the stock with a sell rating, five have assigned a buy rating and one has given a strong buy rating to the company.
+Based on data from MarketBeat.com, the stock presently has a consensus rating of “Moderate Buy” and an average target price of $25.86.

 Dyne Therapeutics, Inc, a muscle disease company, operates as a biotechnology company that focuses on advancing therapeutics for genetically driven muscle diseases in the United States.
 It develops various programs for myotonic dystrophy type 1, duchenne muscular dystrophy, and facioscapulohumeral dystrophy, as well as rare skeletal muscle, and cardiac and metabolic muscle diseases using its FORCE platform that delivers disease-modifying therapeutics.